AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 ![Coregistered inhibitory neurons across imaging planes](/resources/vl-coregistered-planes.png)

-The number of neurons carrying a subclass label is smaller than the number segmented, since a neuron must be matched through several registration steps to be typed.
+The number of neurons carrying a subclass label is smaller than the number segmented, since a neuron must be matched through several registration steps before it can be labeled.
 Subclass representation is also uneven: Pvalb and Vip neurons are recovered in larger numbers than Sst neurons, which is worth considering when planning comparisons between subclasses.